 For further information on the factors the Board will consider in making this decision, see the Criminal History Registration Standard published on your profession’s National Board website.

 If you disclosed a criminal history outside of Australia and/or you have lived overseas for six consecutive months or longer, you will need to arrange for an international criminal history check (ICHC) report from an AHPRA-approved vendor and provide us with the reference details.
 The vendor will provide the results of the check directly to AHPRA.

-If you disclosed an impairment in your online application you must provide a signed and dated written statement with details of that impairment and how it is managed with your supporting documentation.
+If you disclosed an impairment in your online application you must provide a written statement with details of that impairment and how it is managed with your application.
+If you have any documents available to support your statements, you will be prompted to upload these with your application.
 Your profession’s National Board will decide whether your impairment is relevant to your ability to practise your profession.